CHORE: Contact, Human and Object REconstruction from a single RGB image: Method

 To train neural distance function $f^u_i$, we sample a set of points $\mathcal{P}_i$ near the ground truth surfaces and compute the ground truth distance $\text{UDF}_\text{gt}(\vect{p})$.
 The decoder $f^u_i$ is then trained to minimize the $L_1$ distance between clamped prediction and ground truth distance:

 where $\delta$ is a small clamping value to focus on the volume nearby the surface.

-\textbf{Part fields $f^p$ and contacts.} While the unsigned distance predictions can reconstruct the human and object surface, they do not provide contacts, and fitting template SMPL meshes using only distance fields often fails~\cite{bhatnagar2020ipnet}.
+\textbf{Part field $f^p$ and contacts.} While the unsigned distance predictions can reconstruct the human and object surface, they do not tell which human or object points are in contact, and fitting template SMPL meshes using only distance fields often fails~\cite{bhatnagar2020ipnet}.
 Hence we use another decoder to predict a part correspondence field to the SMPL model with two purposes: i) to formulate a robust SMPL fitting objective~\cite{bhatnagar2020ipnet, bhatnagar2020loopreg} and ii) to derive which body parts are in contact with the object points.
 Mathematically, given the point feature $\mat{F}_\vect{p}$ for a point $\vect{p} \in \mathbb{R}^3$, we predict its corresponding SMPL part $\vect{l}_\vect{p}=f^p(\mat{F}_\vect{p}) \in \{1,2,...K\}$. $K=14$ is the total number of SMPL parts.
 The part prediction decoder is trained with standard categorical cross entropy, $L_p$.

 \textbf{Object pose fields $f^R$ and $f^c$.} Accurate object fitting to the CHORE UDF requires good initialization for the object pose.
 We learn a predictor $f^R: \mat{F_\vect{p}}\mapsto \mathbb{R}^{3\times3}$ that takes the point feature $\mat{F}_\vect{p}$ as input and predicts the rotation matrix $\mat{R}$.
 Predicting the object translation in camera coordinates directly is more tricky due to the well known depth-scale ambiguity.
 Hence our predictions are relative to the human.
 We train a decoder $f^c: \mat{F_\vect{p}}\mapsto \mathbb{R}^5$ which predicts the x, y coordinate of SMPL center (at fixed depth) in camera coordinates, and the object center relative to the SMPL center based on the point feature $\mat{F}_\vect{p}$.
 Both $f^R$ and $f^c$ are trained with mean squared loss $L_R$ and $L_c$.